pep-pig/logstash/README.md

 })
 ```

-_4_. then you can use logger in anywhere you need sink log to the path you specified by this command:
+_4_. then you can use logger in anywhere you need to sink log to the specified path:
 ```go
 logger.Sink(Massage{
     "auth": "fengjiabin",